EMHASS Development

 With your preferred Git tool of choice:

-Fork the EMHASS github repository into your own account, then clone the forked repository into your local development platform. (ie. PC or Codespace)
+Fork the EMHASS github repository into your own account, then clone the forked repository into your local development platform. (ie. PC or Codespace) Here you may also wish to add the add the original/upstream repository as a remote, allowing you to fetch and merge new updates from the original repository.

 Step 2 - Develop